 The Sumner Spay Neuter Alliance Clinic employs licensed veterinarians and an experienced staff.
 We use state of the art medical equipment for every surgical procedure.
 Excellent patient care is our highest priority!

 June McMahon - President

-June McMahon has been involved with animal welfare in Sumner County for over 30 years.
-She founded the Humane Society of Sumner County and worked with that organization in various positions.
-She has been on the Board of the Tennessee Humane Association since 1976.
-She currently serves on the legislative committee of the Companion Animal Initiative of Tennessee (CAIT).
+June McMahon has been involved with all aspects of animal welfare for 50 years.
+She founded the Humane Society of Sumner County in 1974 and worked with that organization in various positions, until co-founding SSNA.